Valdi35/Forecasting/README.md

 # Forecasting
-Forecasting an unuivariate time series using R
+Forecasting an univariate time series using R